** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 RecordVariable.Process.Status

 will return the string representing the status of the process in which this record is created.
-This could be useful filter criteria, i.e. when we only want to be able to select formulation records in ongoing lab work processes.
+This could be useful filter criteria, such as when we only want to be able to select formulation records in ongoing lab work processes.

 ThisField makes it possible to reference a field in its own calculation by enabling calculations to check the state of the field before any recalculation is done, giving the user the possibility to calculate values only for newly created rows in tables.